apache/mxnet/docs/python_docs/python/tutorials/performance/backend/dnnl/dnnl_quantization.md

 def benchmark_net(net, batch_size=32, batches=100, warmup_batches=5):
   import time
   data = mx.np.random.uniform(-1.0, 1.0, (batch_size, 3, 224, 224))

   for i in range(batches + warmup_batches):
     if i == warmup_batches:
       tic = time.time()
     out = net(data)
     out.wait_to_read()

   total_time = time.time() - tic
   return total_time
 ```

-Comparing fused float32 network to quantized network on CLX8280 shows 4.29x speedup - measurment was done on 28 cores and this machine utilizes VNNI instruction set.
+Comparing fused float32 network to quantized network on Intel(R) Xeon(R) Platinum 8375C CPU shows *4.2x speedup* - measurment was done on 32 cores and this machine utilizes VNNI instruction set.

 The other aspect of lowering the precision of a model is a difference in its accuracy.
 We will check that on previously tested resnet50_v1 with ImageNet dataset.
 To run this example you will need ImageNet dataset prepared with this tutorial and stored in path_to_imagenet.
 Let’s compare top1 and top5 accuracy of standard fp32 model with quantized int8 model calibrated using naive and entropy calibration mode.
 We will use only 10 batches of the validation dataset to calibrate quantized model.